 When I asked them what aspect of their lives they would freeze right now if they could, they answered “We would freeze the feeling of falling in love over and over again and the moments that make us feel like we’re 18 again.
 It happens every once in a while and we both love it even though it makes us cry (Liam is crying as we write this).”

 Vermont Adventure Elopement – Mt.
 Mansfield

 Before making the trip towards the summit, Macaulay and I gathered our gear and quietly walked behind Ally and Liam until we found just the right spot for their ceremony.
 Ally and Liam read their vows to each other in front of stunning mountain views while Pinto observed quietly next to them.
-From there, we adventured around the mountain together laughing and finding epic portrait locations for the rest of our time together.
+From there, we adventured around the mountain together laughing and finding beautiful portrait locations for the rest of our time together.

-Thank you both, and congratulations again!!
+Thank you both, and congratulations again!

 Enjoy the images, and make sure to scroll to the bottom of the post for more adventurous elopement tips, a link to the videography produced by Macaulay, a link to other related blog posts, and a note on being mindful of trail use.

 BONUS: To see their final wedding video produced by Macaulay, click here!

 To browse other Vermont adventure elopement photography galleries, head back to the blog here!
 Looking to plan your own Vermont elopement?
 Please read my Complete Guide to Your Vermont Elopement here.